A Relaxing Tram Ride around St. Petersburg’s Boyd Hill Nature Preserve

 We learned a lot in a short period of time about the history of the preserve, different plants and mammals found within, and a general history about Florida.
 The tour guides are very knowledgeable and will point out different types of wildlife and plant life seen in each section of the park.
 Our friendly volunteer was able to show us where the alligators typically hang out, in a location we may have never thought to explore by ourselves.

-Main Trail (0.82 miles) You can access all the other trails by starting on the main loop.
+This trail comes in just under a mile.
+You can access all the other trails by starting on the main loop.

-Lake Maggiore Island – One of the best areas in the park to see gators.
+One of the best areas in the park to see gators.
 We saw several baby alligators up close.
 This is also a great spot to see turtles in the water.

 A cool Armadillo sculpture created by a local artist